bidzyyys/chasm/README.md

        <img src="/docs/images/payment_seq.png" />
    </p>

 To make a simple transfer user has to specify the amount of money to be sent, the receiver's address and the amount of money to be sent back.
 Our protocol enables only to send all the owner's funds (no less than one UTXO), so the only one solution is to transfer the rest of money to oneself.
 There is no restriction related to the quantity of receivers - the only limitation is the block size.
-The values of outputs must add up up to the sum of inputs, the difference between inputs and outputs is implicitly treated as a fee.
+The values of outputs must add up to the sum of inputs, the difference between inputs and outputs is implicitly treated as a fee.
 Transfer is getting valid when is included in xpeer's blockchain.
 To make it faster user should leave higher mining fee.
 Of course, there is an award for miners when they find a block, but it is slowly decreasing and one day will become 0, so eventually the fees will become the only incentive for the miners.

 #### Making an offer